sathomas/jsDataV.is/src/text/ch1/02-line-charts.md

 );
 ```

 Since flotr2 does not require jQuery, we're not using any jQuery convenience functions in our example.
-If you do have jQuery on your pages, you can simplify the code above a little.
-In either case figure NEXTFIGURENUMBER the result:
+If you do have jQuery on your pages, you can simplify the preceding code a little.
+In either case figure NEXTFIGURENUMBER shows the result:

 <figure>
 <div id="line-chart1" style="width:600px;height:400px;"></div>